Phosmic/wvutils/README.md

 def is_iterable(obj: Any) -> bool
 ```

-Check if an Object is Iterable
+Check if an object is iterable.

 **Arguments**: